virtadpt/exocortex-halo/system_bot/README.md

+Please note: I've ported this code to [Python 3](https://pythonclock.org) because Python v2.x will not be maintained past 1 January 2020.ev.
+Everything henceforce will be written with that assumption.

 Systembot is a bot which implements system monitoring of whatever machine it's running on.
-It's still in its early stages (it shows, it's taken this long to write a README).

-To install it you'll need to have the following Python modules available, either installed to the underlying system with native packages or installed into a virtualenv:
+To install it you'll need to have the following Python modules available, either installed to the underlying system with native packages or installed into a [venv](https://docs.python.org/3/tutorial/venv.html):

 * [psutil](https://github.com/giampaolo/psutil)
 * [pyParsing](http://pyparsing.wikispaces.com/)
 * [requests](http://docs.python-requests.org/en/master/)
 * [statistics](https://github.com/digitalemagine/py-statistics)

-To set up a virtualenv:
+To set up a venv:

-* virtualenv env
+* `cd exocortex_halo/system_bot`
+* `python3 -m venv env`
 * source env/bin/activate
 * pip install -r requirements.txt

-I've included a `run.sh` script which will source the virtualenv and run system_bot.py for you.
+I've included a `run.sh` script which will source the venv and run system_bot.py for you.

-Right now, these are the system stats Systembot keeps tabs on, and how to access them:
+These are the system attributes Systembot monitors, and how to query them:

 * Get the bot's online help.
   * <bot's name>, help